 “Managing Text Fields and Text Views” describes the sequence of delegation messages for both text fields and text views and discusses various tasks performed by the delegates of these objects.
 For more information about the methods of the

 UITextViewDelegate protocols, see UITextFieldDelegate Protocol Reference and UITextViewDelegate Protocol Reference.

-UIWebView class lets you integrate what is essentially a miniature web browser into your application’s user interface.
+UIWebView class that enables you to integrate what is essentially a miniature web browser into your app’s user interface.
 The